How to avoid baby crying when changing his diaper?

 - Pain ;

-- Discomfort such as the need to be changed, feeling hot or cold;
+- Discomfort, such as the need to be changed, or to feel hot or cold;

 - Fatigue;

-- Or the need to be close to his parent.
+- Or the need to be close to a parent.

-A baby may also cry when he or she is sick, has a fever, has a stuffy nose, or when the first teeth appear.
+Babies can also cry when they're ill, if they have a fever, a blocked nose, or when their first teeth appear.

-Finally, some scientists say that the intensity of crying would indicate the intensity of the need rather than the need itself.
-But this view is not unanimous.
+Finally, some scientists say that the intensity of crying indicates the intensity of the need, rather than the need itself.
+But this view is not universally accepted.

-How to avoid baby crying during diaper changes?
+How to prevent baby crying during diaper changes?

-Although crying during diaper changes is common, there are simple tips to limit it.
+Although crying during baby's diaper change is a common occurrence, there are some simple tips you can put in place to limit it.

 Choose the best time to change your baby

-If you pay attention to your baby's behavior, you'll realize when is the best time to change him.
-In fact, to avoid tears, it's better (logically) to choose a time when your baby is calm.
+If you pay close attention to your baby's behavior, you'll realize when is the best time to change him.
+In fact, to avoid tears, it's (logically) best to choose a time when your baby is calm.

 When changing your baby, check that the room temperature is appropriate.
-Indeed, once your baby is undressed, his body temperature drops very quickly which can cause your baby to cry.
-It is recommended to have a room always heated to about 24 degrees.
+Indeed, once your baby is undressed, his body temperature drops very quickly, which can cause him to cry.
+We recommend a room temperature of around 24 degrees Celsius at all times.

-Sometimes your baby may cry because his diaper no longer fits.
-You should choose a diaper size that is adapted to his age and weight.
+Sometimes, your baby may cry because his diaper no longer fits.
+You should choose a diaper size adapted to his age and weight.

-The same thing happens if you change diaper brands or models and the diapers are not comfortable enough.
+The same applies if you change diaper brands or models and the diapers are not comfortable enough.

 Have fun during diapering and listen to her emotions

-To make diaper-changing time more enjoyable, it's best to have toys on hand to distract him.
-Some babies also have a better diaper-changing experience when someone else is around.
+To make diaper-changing more enjoyable, it's best to have toys on hand to distract your baby.
+Some babies also find it easier to change when a third party is present.

-Put on clothes that are not too tight
+Put him in clothes that aren't too tight

-If you give your baby clothes that are too tight, he or she may not be able to put up with them and may be uncomfortable taking off or putting on his or her bodysuit and clothes.
-It's best to choose loose-fitting clothes that open in the front to give your baby more headroom.
+If you give your baby clothes that are too tight, he or she may find them difficult to put on and take off.
+It's best to choose loose-fitting clothes that open at the front to give your baby more headroom.

 What to do if baby is still crying?

-If the above methods still don't work, here are some other tips you can use:
+If the above methods still don't work, here are some other tips you can implement:

 - Talk to your baby in a reassuring way;